-And sadly, if you don’t know how to separate the wheat from the chaff, you might end up wasting quite a lot of time, energy, and money on money-making ventures that don’t have the potential to take you anywhere near your financial goals.
+And sadly, if you don’t know how to separate the wheat from the chaff, you might waste a lot of time, energy, and money on money-making ventures that don’t have the potential to take you anywhere near your financial goals.

-Having said that, this article is dedicated to revealing to you some of the Best Ways to Making a Full-Time Income Online while working from home or anywhere else you might want.
+This article is dedicated to revealing some of the Best Ways to Making a Full-Time Income Online while working from home or anywhere else you might want.

 How to Make a Full-Time Income Online: